-I bought a pretty inexpensive one last year by Instant Vortex and I think it works great!
+I bought a pretty inexpensive air fryer last year by Instant Vortex and I think it works great!
 I've seen really good reviews for Philips air fryers, too.

 Tips for Success

 Lay chicken pieces out evenly in your air fryer basket – this ensures even distribution of heat.
-It’s okay if they are touching/squished when the first go in – they will shrink as they cook.
+It’s okay if they are touching/squished when the first go in the air fryer – they will shrink as they cook.

 Reserve some teriyaki sauce.
 Before pouring sauce on chicken, set aside about ¼ cup to brush on top of chicken after it is done cooking for some extra flavor.